-- We hear this all the time from our clients who tell us that they have not been informed about their potential eligibility for Funding, which is why we are constantly working with our PR Department to bring this issue to the attention of the main stream media.
+- We hear this all the time from our clients who tell us that they have not been informed about their potential eligibility for funding, which is why we are constantly working with our PR team to bring this issue to the attention of the mainstream media.

 The report also highlights how difficult people find the process:

 - The other issue that occurs with NHS continuing care is the difficulty experienced in understanding and navigating the process.
 Even health professionals said that they found the process to be extremely complex and many of the individuals who contacted the Inquiry described how complicated and confusing they found the process throughout their entire experience of NHS continuing care.
 The lack of information makes it very difficult for people to make progress towards claiming NHS continuing care.